Understanding "Agourolado" and High Phenolic Extra Virgin Olive Oil - The Pappas Post

-I’ve put together some frequently asked questions in an effort to better educate the consumer who might be considering the purchase of a high-phenolic extra virgin olive oil.
-Since I’ve launched my own brand for the first time called ‘Agourolado,” I think it’s important people understand what they’re buying, especially since many might confuse this kind of oil for traditional, extra virgin olive oil.
+Ever since launching my own brand of high-phenolic extra virgin olive oil, I wanted to put together some frequently asked questions in an effort to better educate the consumer who might be considering purchasing some.
+Because this is a unique product and one that isn’t frequently available on the market, I think it’s important people understand what they’re buying, especially since many might confuse this particular kind of oil for traditional, extra virgin olive oil.

 What is “Agourolado”?

 Agourolado is a unique kind of extra virgin olive oil, known by its colloquial name “agoureleo” in Greece.
 In simple terms, it’s oil from unripe olives.
 It’s also known as “early harvest” olive oil since olives are not only harvested early in the season, but also earlier than their ripened state.
 In Crete (because Cretans always have a different word for things), this kind of oil is known as “agourolado.”
 Both “agoureleo” and “agourolado” come from the Greek word “agouro” or unripe.

 The Ancient Greeks also produced early harvest olive oil and called it “omphakion.”
 They not only used it as an exquisite food product, but also as medicine.
 Hippocrates documented 60 different ailments that could be treated with oil from unripe olives– but more on that later.
 I’ve actually chosen the name “Agourolado” for my very first small batch of this unique oil as a tribute to the people of Crete, including my parents, both of whom were from this island.

 What’s so special about this kind of olive oil?